Hopeless (Lichtenstein): Background

 During the late 1950s and early 1960s a number of American painters began to adapt the imagery and motifs of comic strips.
 Lichtenstein in 1958 made drawings of comic strip characters.
 Andy Warhol produced his earliest paintings in the style in 1960.
 Lichtenstein, unaware of Warhol's work, produced Look Mickey and Popeye in 1961.
 In the early 1960s, Lichtenstein produced several "fantasy drama" paintings of women in love affairs with domineering men causing women to be miserable, such as Drowning Girl, Hopeless and In the Car.
 These works served as prelude to 1964 paintings of innocent "girls next door" in a variety of tenuous emotional states.
 "In Hopeless and Drowning Girl (which come from the same source), for example, the heroines appear as victims of unhappy love affairs, with one displaying helplessness ... and the other defiance (she would rather drown than ask for her lover's help)."
 Several of Lichtenstein's most popular works are his mid-1960s comic images of girls with speech balloons, including Drowning Girl, Hopeless, Oh, Jeff...I Love You, Too...But..., In the Car and We Rose Up Slowly that have unheroic subjects who appeal to the male ego.
 Lichtenstein parodied four Picasso's between 1962 and 1963.
 Picasso's depictions of weeping women may have influenced Lichtenstein to produce portrayals of vulnerable teary-eyed women, such as the subjects of Hopeless (1963) and Drowning Girl (1963).
 Another possible influence on his emphasis on depicting distressed women in the early to mid-1960s was that his first marriage was dissolving at the time.
 Lichtenstein's first marriage to Isabel Wilson, which resulted in two sons, lasted from 1949 to 1965.

+Critical commentary

-Critical commentaryHopeless is a typical example of Lichtenstein's Romance comics with its teary-eyed face and dejected woman filling the majority of the canvas.
+Hopeless is a typical example of Lichtenstein's Romance comics with its teary-eyed face and dejected woman filling the majority of the canvas.
 Lichtenstein made modifications to the original source using vibrant colors and bold and wavy lines to intensify the emotion of the scene.
 The work is considered a significant advancement in Lichtenstein's "form, color, composition, and overall power of image."
 In works like Hopeless, Lichtenstein derived enduring art from a fleeting form of entertainment, while remaining fairly true to the source.
 This particular source is considered typical melodramatic romance comic scene for that era.